SakanaAI/AI-Scientist/README.md

 **What is the cost of each idea generated?**

 Typically less than $15 per paper with Claude Sonnet 3.5.
-We recommend DeepSeek Coder V2 for a much more cost-effective approach.
+We recommend DeepSeek-V3 for a much more cost-effective approach.
 A good place to look for new models is the [Aider leaderboard](https://aider.chat/docs/leaderboards/).

 **How do I change the base conference format associated with the write-ups?**